luiswirth/bsc-thesis/src/matter.typ

 over each cell.
 So instead of a tangent space $T_p M$ at each point $p$, we have a tangent space $T_sigma M$ at each cell $sigma$.

-Our refrence charts induce a natural basis on each tangent space.
-$
-  (diff phi_i)/(diff lambda_j) = v_j - v_0 = e_j
-$

-So the edge vectors $e_j$ eminating from the origin vertex $v_0$ form a basis of the tangent space.
-This is very intuitive.

-By lucky coincidence, the notation for edge vectors and basis vectors just happens to be the same.
-Both times denoted by a $e_i$.

-The element of the tangent space are the vectors with which we can do vector calculus or in our case the more general exterior calculus.

-Vectors are *contravariant* tensors.
-In exterior algebra we will extend them to multivectors that are rank $k$ fully contravariant tensors.

 === Cotangent space

 There is a dual space to the tangent space, called the cotangent space.